Terminals & Tools

 Crimp Dies & Terminals

-This is the tool I would normally use for this task.
+This is another tool I could use for this task and is a better quality ratchet tool with modular dies.
+This one is a non-USA made Molex tool.
+This tool is still a notch below the USA made AMP or Molex tools I normally use, but also a lot less money.
 For this article all terminations were made with the less expensive GC Electronics 12-464 tool and I found it to make a very good crimp, especially for the money.

 Strip The Wire